Ridge detection for nonstationary multicomponent signals with time-varying wave-shape functions and its applications

 To proceed, the conventional procedure entails extracting {\em ridges} connected to harmonic IFs.
 In contrast to STFT, a sharper TFR, as determined by SST, can enhance ridge estimation accuracy \cite{Meignen2017}.
 It has been theoretically established that when a signal adheres to ANHM with sinusoidal WSFs, the ridges closely approximate IFs of harmonics of all IMT functions \cite{delprat1992asymptotic,DaLuWu2011}.
 Once ridges are accurately extracted, IMTs can be reconstructed through a reconstruction formula.
 Specifically, suppose the extracted ridge $c(t)$ approximates IF of $a_{\ell,j}(t)\cos(2\pi\phi_{\ell,j}(t))$ in \eqref{Model:equation2} for some $\ell$ and $j$.
 Then, if $\phi_{\ell,j}'(t)$ {\em does not intersect with and is away from IF of any other harmonics}, the following formula holds:

 where $q=1,2$ and user-defined bandwidth $\Delta_q>0$.
-This formula yields the AM $a_{\ell,j}(t)$ through absolute value extraction and phase $\phi_{\ell,j}(t)$ through phase unwrapping \cite{alian2022reconsider}.
-Armed with these components, further signal processing tasks become feasible.
-Regrettably, the condition that $\phi_{\ell,j}'(t)$ must not intersect with or approach the IF of other harmonics, as required by \eqref{reconFormula}, is excessively stringent and practically infeasible.
+This formula yields { estimates of} $a_{\ell,j}(t)$ through absolute value extraction and $\phi_{\ell,j}(t)$ through phase unwrapping \cite{alian2022reconsider}.
+With these {estimates}, further signal processing tasks become feasible.
+Regrettably, the condition that $\phi_{\ell,j}'(t)$ must not intersect with or approach the IF of other {IMT function's} harmonics, as required by \eqref{reconFormula}, is excessively stringent and practically infeasible.
 Thus, an alternative approach becomes necessary.
 Various mode retrieval algorithms for STFT exist, such as ridge-based skeleton \cite{CHTridge1997}, integration approach \cite{Laurent_Meignen_2021}, basin attractor utilization \cite{Meignen_Gardner_Oberlin_2015,meignen2016adaptive,Laurent_Meignen_2021}, penalization with detected ridges \cite{carmona1999multiridge}, and others.
 However, these methods face similar limitations posed by non-sinusoidal WSFs.

-\begin{remark} It is worth noting that we can estimate the phase by cumulatively summing the estimated IF.
-However, this method is suboptimal, as discretization errors could accumulate and initial phase estimation is required separately.
-This approach is only advisable when there is no way to apply \eqref{reconFormula} or other reconstruction formulas. \end{remark}
+\begin{remark} It is worth noting that the phase can be estimated by cumulatively summing the estimated IF.
+However, this method is suboptimal due to accumulating discretization errors and the need for a separate initial phase estimation.
+This approach is only advisable when \eqref{reconFormula} or other reconstruction formulas cannot be applied. \end{remark}

-See Section \ref{section numerical implementation of TFA} in the Supplementary for a discussion of the numerical implementation of STFT and SST.
+See Section \ref{section numerical implementation of TFA} for a discussion of the numerical implementation of STFT and SST.
 Below, we denote the discretized TFR of $f$, either determined by STFT or SST, as $\mathbf{R}\in \mathbb{C}^{N\times M}$, where $N$ is the number of the sampling points of the signal with the sampling period $\Delta_t$, and $M$ is the number of the frequency domain ticks, each bin spaced by $\frac{1}{2M\Delta_t}$.